 Some ingredients commonly solidify in the dressing, especially if you add tahini.
 So the key is to shake the jar like crazy to bring all the ingredients together.

-Like many kinds of vinegar, except for balsamic vinegar that contains sugar, red wine vinegar is keto-friendly.
+Like many kinds of vinegar, except for balsamic vinegar which contains sugar, red wine vinegar is keto-friendly.

 A vinaigrette is a combination of two ingredients that are not made to be together.
 It’s called an emulsion.

 A way to avoid that is to increase the ratio of acid to oil in the recipe, but you end up with a very acid dressing.

-So if these small particles of solidified oil annoy you, bring the amount of dressing you intend to use in the microwave for 10-15 seconds.
+So if these small particles of solidified oil annoy you, bring the amount of dressing you intend to use to the microwave for 10-15 seconds.

 I love to make keto salad recipes in summer or all year long.
 Keto is more than bacon and butter.

 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.